 Yes/No/ Applicable Not Protection and control Clear-felling operations designed to minimise the risk of damage from wind, fire, pests and disease.
-Wind damage and fire risk Forestry operations designed to make use of wind firm edges, where available Tree pests and diseases Tree diseases currently active in work area (please list): Appropriate biosecurity measures in place Protected Species Harvesting operations will be limited to periods outside of bird nesting season Ground conditions suitable to support machinery and level of activity expected for the operation without risk significant damage (Y/N) If no, list mitigations below: All/any raptor nesting sites within operational areas identified and marked for retention Veteran and notable trees All/any veteran and notable trees in operational areas identified and marked for retention.
+Wind damage and fire risk Forestry operations designed to make use of wind firm edges, where available Tree pests and diseases Tree diseases currently active in work area (please list): Appropriate biosecurity measures in place Protected Species Harvesting operations will be limited to periods outside of bird nesting season.
+Ground conditions suitable to support machinery and level of activity expected for the operation without risk significant damage (Y/N) If no, list mitigations below: All/any badger setts excluded from operational areas.
+All/any raptor nesting sites within operational areas identified and marked for retention.
+Veteran and notable trees All/any veteran and notable trees in operational areas identified and marked for retention.
+Archaeology All/any trackways or drystone walls in operational areas identified and work planned to avoid damage to these features.

+Water management

-Water management Buffer areas of 10m in place along all watercourses in operational area.
+Buffer areas of 10m in place along all watercourses in operational area.

 All water features within the vicinity of harvest operations highlighted within the Hazard Assessment with regard to fuel storage and possible spillage.

 Use of fertilizers and pesticides excluded from buffer areas.

 Procedures and equipment for control of any oil/ fuel spill in the woodland in place.

+Pesticides use

+Assessments made to determine if pesticide treatment required.

+If yes:

-Pesticides use Assessments made to determine if pesticide treatment required.
-If yes: Least harmful pesticide and delivery mechanism selected for use.
+Least harmful pesticide and delivery mechanism selected for use.

 Necessary COSHH assessments and completed pesticide reports completed and held on file.

 Copies of competency certificates for all operators on file.

 Pesticide report forms to be completed on a daily basis by operators and held on file.

 Warning signage to be erected on treated sites and visitors informed of the operations in advance.

 Fuel and chemical containers to be removed from the site by operators and disposed of through a licensed tip or a specialist waste disposal contractor.

 Surplus fuels and chemicals will be returned to the SRWT store before safe disposal in line with environmental requirements.

 Procedures and equipment for control of any oil or chemical spill in the woodland in place.

 All pesticide applications to be carried out in accordance with Forestry Commission Field Book 8 - The Use of Herbicides in the Forest and with SRWT pesticide policies and procedures.

-Management of Health and Safety Risk assessment for works has been produced, signed off and placed on file.
+Management of Health and Safety

+Risk assessment for works has been produced, signed off and placed on file.

 Chemical and oil spill emergency plan in place.

-Site fire plan shared with all contractors (if fire risk high) Warning signage agreed and in place.
+Site fire plan shared with all contractors (if fire risk high)

+Warning signage agreed and in place.
 Responsibility for maintenance of signage has been allocated.

-Contact details for all parties (contract manager, principle contractor, site manager etc) shared and placed on file.
+Contact details for all parties (contract manager, principle contractor, site manager etc.) shared and placed on file.